|

 and more burlesque.
 A showcase night at which C Venues press starlet

-Offerings are mostly from C venues with the occasional star making a
+show.
+Offerings are mostly from C venues with the occasional star making

-brief touch down.
-A night which would be far more enjoyable in a less
+a brief touch down.
+A night which would be far more enjoyable in a

-claustrophobic venue.
-One preferably without a massive pillar in front
+less claustrophobic venue.
+One preferably without a massive pillar

-of the stage and with a better stocked bar.
-The battle weary fringe
+in front of the stage and with a better stocked bar.
+The battle weary

-audience endured the discomfort, bonded in the mutual appreciation of
+fringe audience endured the discomfort, bonded in the mutual appreciation

-naughtiness and enjoyed it nonetheless.
-A night with a fringe buzz where
+of naughtiness and enjoyed it nonetheless.
+A night with a fringe buzz

-you may spot an act you may want to see in its entirety.
-This last being
+where you may spot an act you may want to see in its entirety.
+This

-he true value of fringe variety nights.
-You will flit into the night
+last being he true value of fringe variety nights.
+You will flit into

 Normal by Anthony Neilsen